 • Jaundice, which is the yellowing of the skin and whites of the eyes

 If any of these symptoms apply to you, or if you have any concerns about similar symptoms, it is essential that you see your doctor at once, as your chances of recovery are much higher if your cancer is diagnosed early.
-Alternatively you can book an appointment with one of our specialists by completing this form online or by calling 020 8247 3351.

 If you are referred to CCL for diagnosis, your consultant or oncologist will send you for a variety of tests and examinations.
 These include: